PT-2025-51673 · Linux · Linux Kernel

 CVE-2025-68260

 Description The first Common Vulnerabilities and Exposures (CVE) has been assigned to Rust code within the Linux kernel.
-The issue, identified as CVE-2025-68260, affects the Rust-based Android Binder driver and is a race condition occurring within
+The issue, identified as CVE-2025-68260, affects the Android Binder driver rewrite and is caused by a race condition in an

 unsafe

-Rust code.
-This race condition can lead to memory corruption of
+block.
+This race condition can lead to memory corruption of the

 next

 pointers in a linked list, potentially causing a kernel panic or system crash.
-The issue arises from incorrect assumptions about concurrency within an
+The vulnerability is a result of a flaw in handling concurrency within the

 unsafe

-Recommendations For kernel maintainers shipping kernels with the Rust Binder driver enabled (CONFIG ANDROID BINDER IPC RUST), ensure upstream patches for CVE-2025-68260 are applied.
+Recommendations For kernel maintainers, ensure upstream patches for CVE-2025-68260 are applied if shipping kernels with the Rust Binder driver enabled (CONFIG ANDROID BINDER IPC RUST).

 Related Identifiers